 - 66. How will the insurer settle Kevin's claim, if at all, for the larger shed he wants following the storm damage to his original shed? - A. There is no cover so they are unable to make a payment to Kevin. - B. They will pay the replacement cost of a similar sized shed and deduct the excess. - C. They will pay the replacement cost of a similar sized shed and make a deduction for wear and tear and the excess. - D. They will pay the replacement cost of the larger shed and deduct the excess. - 67.
-To what extent, if at all, will the damage to Charlie's carpet typically be covered under his insurance policy? - A. It will not be covered. - B. Only the repair cost will be covered. - C. The replacement value will be covered, less the policy excess. - D. The full replacement value will be covered.

-- 68. The contents sum insured under Kevin and Sarah's insurance policy should NOT be less than the

-- A. full cost of replacing their contents as new.

-- B. cost of replacing their contents as new, with a reduction for wear and tear.

-- C. full current market value of their contents.

-- D. current market value of their contents, with a reduction for wear and tear.
+To what extent, if at all, will the damage to Charlie's carpet typically be covered under his insurance policy? - A. It will not be covered. - B. Only the repair cost will be covered. - C. The replacement value will be covered, less the policy excess. - D. The full replacement value will be covered. - 68.
+The contents sum insured under Kevin and Sarah's insurance policy should NOT be less than the - A. full cost of replacing their contents as new. - B. cost of replacing their contents as new, with a reduction for wear and tear. - C. full current market value of their contents. - D. current market value of their contents, with a reduction for wear and tear.

 - 69. When investigating the storm damage, on whose behalf will Mike work?

 - A. The Financial Ombudsman Service.

 - B. The insurer.

 - C. Kevin and Sarah.

 - D. The shed manufacturer.

-- 70. For how much will David's claim in April 2021 be settled?
+- 70. As a result of the fire in Charlie's house, whose policy, if any, typically provides cover which could enable him to make a claim on the grounds of faulty workmanship?

-- A. £450
+- A. Bob's business policy.

-- B. £600
+- B. Charlie's own policy.

-- C. £650
+- C. Eric's household policy.

-- D. £800
+- D. No cover would be provided.